lgoldstein/mina-sshd/README.md

         ...do something that requires the tunnel...
     }

-    // Tunnel is torn down when code reached this point }
+    // Tunnel is torn down when code reaches this point }
 ```
 ### `ScpTransferEventListener`